davestewart/alias-hq/README.md

 }
 ```

-#### Alias CLI
+### Alias CLI

 The above functionality is also available as an **interactive** CLI.

-Just run the following code in the project root, and choose the option you want:
+Run the following code in the project root...:

 ```bash
 node ./node_modules/alias-hq/cli
 ```

+...and choose the option you want:

 ```
   == Alias HQ ==